gopulse-labs/hhmint/README.md

 ## Usage

-1. Connect your Phantom or Metaplex(Solana) wallet on HeadlineHarmonies.
+- Connect your Phantom or Metaplex(Solana) wallet on HeadlineHarmonies.
-2. Explore the collection and discover AI-generated artworks.
-3. Mint your own artwork by selecting a headline and visual style.
+- Mint your own artwork by selecting a headline and visual style.
-4. Share your referral code with others to earn commissions on their minted pieces.

 ## Contact